stick0man/Trader/README.md

 # Trader

-Edited allmost all MVS_xxx
+Added all MVS gear (sellable only) to category: Holler Protective Gear ||
+Added MVS_patches (buy/sell country flags only, all sellable) to category: Holler Patches & Armbands ||
 Added MVS_radio (buy/sell) to: Holler Electronics
-Added all MVS gear (sellable only) to category: Holler Protective Gear Added MVS_patches (buy/sell country flags only, all sellable) to category: Holler Patches & Armbands